BladeRunnerJS/brjs-site/_posts/2013-11-12-topiarist.md

 ### topiarist.classFulfills

 ClassFulfills does the analogous operation to 'fulfills', but testing a class instead of an instance object.
 The intention is that you can use this to see if the objects created by a particular constructor would match a particular shape.
-Obviously javascript is dynamic, so it's always possible that someone has deleted the property or changed its type, but this is pretty rare, so classFulfills is still useful, particularly in situations where you've received some configuration telling you to construct a class, and you'd like to check that the class is of the right shape before construction.
+Obviously javascript is dynamic, so it's always possible that someone has deleted the property or changed its type.
+This is pretty rare so classFulfills is still useful, particularly in situations where you've received some configuration telling you to construct a class and you'd like to check that the class is of the right shape before construction.

 Interfaces - Semantic Intent